ysan/immsocket/README.md

 Platforms
 ------------
-Generic Linux/Windows will be ok. (confirmed worked on Ubuntu, Fedora)
+Generic Linux will be ok. (confirmed worked on Ubuntu, Fedora)